firstrex/mini-project-fe/README.md

 </div>
 ```

+**The output should be the actual elements not the text representation.**

 ### Extra Credit

 - Add a feature that allows a user to change the order of child elements via drag and drop.
 The JSON schema should also update to reflect the order change.